-If DHCP is enabled, this field configures the fallback address.
-The field may be left blank if IPv4 operation on the interface is not desired - or no DHCP fallback address is desired.
+If DHCP is enabled, this field is not used.
+The field may also be left blank if IPv4 operation on the interface is not desired.

 IPv4 Mask

 The IPv4 network mask, in number of bits (prefix length).
 Valid values are between 0 and 30 bits for a IPv4 address.